Samlarn/node_sql_orm_mek/README.md

 # About
-Just a small lab repo for tje Node.js Sequelize ORM.
+Just a small lab repo for the Node.js Sequelize ORM.

 # Requirements
 * Nodejs 12+